hvesalai/emacs-scala-mode/README.md

 ### Value expressions (scala-indent:indent-value-expression)

-When this variable is set to t (default), blocks in value expressions will be indented one extra step to make the 'val', 'var' or 'def' stand out.
+When this variable is set to non-nil (default), blocks in value expressions will be indented one extra step to make the 'val', 'var' or 'def' stand out.
 For example:

 ```
 val x = try {